mertyildiran/Plexus/README.md

 These are the core principles of **exceptionally bio-inspired**, a revolutionary approach to the artificial neural networks:

  - **Neurons** must be **objects** not tensors between matrices.
- - Each neuron should have **its own thread**.
+ - Each neuron should have **its own thread** (ideally).
- - **Network** must be **architecture-free** (adaptive).
+ - **Network** must be **architecture-free** (i.e. adaptive).
  - Network must have a **layerless design**.
  - There must be fundamentally two types of neurons: **sensory neuron**, **interneuron**.
- - Input of network must be made of sensory neurons.
-Any interneuron can be picked as a **motor neuron** (an element of output).
-There is literally no difference between an interneuron and a motor neuron except the intervene of the network for igniting the wick of learning process through motor neurons.
-Any non-motor interneuron can be assumed as a cognitive neuron.
+ - Input of the network must be made of sensory neurons.
+Any interneuron can be picked as a **motor neuron** (an element of the output).
+There is literally no difference between an interneuron and a motor neuron except the intervene of the network for igniting the wick of learning process through the motor neurons.
+Any non-motor interneuron can be assumed as a **cognitive neuron** which collectively forms the cognition of network.
  - There can be arbitrary amount of I/O groups in a single network.
- - Forget about batch size, iteration, and epoch concepts, training examples must be fed on time basis; *e.g. learn first sample for ten seconds, OK done? then learn second sample for twenty seconds*.
+ - Forget about batch size, iteration, and epoch concepts, training examples must be fed on time basis with a manner like; *learn first sample for ten seconds, OK done? then learn second sample for twenty seconds*.
 By this approach, you can assign importance factors to your samples with maximum flexibility.
  - **Network** must be **retrainable**.
  - Network must be **modular**.
-In other words: You must be able to train a small network and then plug that network into a bigger network (I'm talking about some kind of **self-fusing** here).
+In other words: You must be able to train a small network and then plug that network into a bigger network (we are talking about some kind of **self-fusing** here).
- - Neurons must exhibit characteristics of **cellular automata**.
+ - Neurons must exhibit the characteristics of **cellular automata**.
- - **Number of neurons** in network can be increased or decreased (**scalability**).
+ - **Number of neurons** in the network can be increased or decreased (**scalability**).
  - There must be **no** need for a network-wide **oscillation**.
+Yet the execution of neurons should follow a path very similar to flow of electric current nevertheless it's not compulsory.
  - Network should use **randomness** and/or **uncertainty principle** flawlessly.
+ - Most importantly, the network **must and can not iterate** through the whole dataset.
+Besides that, it's also generally impossible iterate the dataset on real life situations.
+Because of that the network must be designed to handle such a **continuous data stream** that literally endless and must be designed to handle that data stream chunk by chunk.
+Therefore, when you are feeding the network you should follow a path like; *on my left hand there is an apple and on my right hand there is a banana, apple... banana... apple, banana, apple, banana, ...* if you want to teach the difference between apple and banana and don't follow a path like; *apple, apple, apple, apple, banana, banana, banana, banana, ...* More technically; if you have two classes to train the network, use a diverse feed but not grouped feed (*ideally repetitive like 121212121212 but not 1111111222222*).

 ### Activation function